Intrivus/Aseductor/README.md

 **Important**
 - New update:
   + You don't need to install Aseprite source code at first if you don't want to because you can just copy the source code link and paste into the command prompt.
+(Tutorial soon)
   + If you still want to, install the source code like the Setup above.
 - Run the script as Admin else it won't copy the files
 - Only extract the source code inside those zip files